 - Up to £3000 for taking you on

 - Up to £1000 towards the cost of training

 How much they will get depends on their circumstances.

 Careers Wales can also guide you through the electronic application process.

-Your prospective employer will need to contact Welsh Government on 03000 255 888 if they wish to apply for Employer Recruitment and Training Support.
+Your prospective employer will need to contact Business Wales on 03000 6 03000 if they wish to apply for Employer Recruitment and Training Support.

 Other help and support